Karamat: Muhammad

 Anonymous painting, taken from a 16th-century falnama, a book of prophecy.
 Muhammad points out the splitting of the Moon, depicted with his face hidden.
 Historians, such as A. J. Wensinck and Denis Gril, reject the historicity of it, arguing that the Quran itself denies miracles, in the traditional sense.

-The Qur'an does not overtly describe Muhammad performing miracles, according to historian Denis Gril, and the supreme miracle of Muhammad is finally identified with the Qur'an itself.
+The Qur'an does not overtly describe Muhammad performing miracles, according to historian Denis Gril, and the supreme miracle of Muhammad is finally identified with the Quran itself.
 At least one scholar (Sunni Modernist scholar Muhammad Asad) states that Muhammad performed no miracles other than to bring the Quran to humanity, and other scholars, such as Cyril Glasse and Marcia Hermansen, downplay the miracles of Muhammad, stating "they play no role in Islamic theology", or "play less of an evidentiary role than in some other religions".

 However, Muslim tradition (hadith) credits Muhammad with several supernatural events.
 For example, many Muslim commentators and some western scholars have interpreted the sura 54 (Al-Qamar) to refer to Muhammad splitting the Moon in view of the Quraysh when they had begun to persecute his followers.
 This tradition has inspired many Muslim poets.

-The Quran describes Muhammad as ummi (Q7:157), which is traditionally interpreted as "unlettered," and the ability of such a person to produce the Quran is taken as miraculous and as a sign of the genuineness of his prophethood.
+The Qur'an describes Muhammad as ummi (Q7:157), which is traditionally interpreted as "unlettered," and the ability of such a person to produce the Quran is taken as miraculous and as a sign of the genuineness of his prophethood.
 For example, according to Fakhr al-Din al-Razi, if Muhammad had mastered writing and reading he possibly would have been suspected of having studied the books of the ancestors.
 Some scholars such as Watt prefer the second meaning.

 Quranic exegesis

-According to Denis Gril, Islam teaches that miracles – i.e. a supernatural interventions in the life of human beings – are present in the Qur'an "in a threefold sense: in sacred history, in connection with Muhammad himself and in relation to revelation."
+According to Denis Gril, Islam teaches that miracles – i.e. a supernatural interventions in the life of human beings – are present in the Quran "in a threefold sense: in sacred history, in connection with Muhammad himself and in relation to revelation."
 By contrast, Ali Dashti (d.
-1982) writes that "there has been much debate [...] on the question whether the Qur'an is miraculous in respect of its eloquence or of its subject-matter, or of both.
+1982) writes that "there has been much debate [...] on the question whether the Quran is miraculous in respect of its eloquence or of its subject-matter, or of both.
 In general the Muslim scholars consider it to be miraculous in both respects."